boris-fx/mocha-scripts/README.md

-# mocha-scripts

-Python Scripts for Mocha.
+# Example Python Scripts for Mocha Pro

 These scripts are examples of how to use the Mocha Pro Python API.